 Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate.
 The estimates and forecasts in this offering circular relating to the size and expected growth of our target market may prove to be inaccurate.
 Even if the markets in which we compete meet the size estimates and growth forecasted in this offering circular, our business could fail to grow at similar rates, if at all.
 We also rely on assumptions and estimates to calculate certain of our key metrics and we regularly review and may adjust our processes for calculating our key metrics to improve their accuracy.
 Our key metrics may differ from estimates published by third parties or from similarly titled metrics of our competitors due to differences in methodology.
 Additionally, we rely on certain data streams for information related to downloads of the Exodus Platform, website visits, and active customers, as well as other statistics related to customer use of the platform.
 These data streams are unaudited, and while we believe they are an accurate representation of the use of our platform, they could be inaccurate.
-If investors or analysts do not perceive our metrics to be accurate representations of our business, or if we discover material inaccuracies in our metrics, our reputation, business, results of operations, and financial condition would be harmed.
+If investors or analysts do not perceive our metrics to be accurate representations, and financial condition would be harmed.